 Erythema nodosum (EN) is a result of inflammation in the fatty layer of the skin, and can accompany inflammatory conditions like inflammatory bowel disease (IBD).
-Generally, symptoms of EN coincide with a flare-up of IBD, however, they can come at any time.
-EN bumps go away over time, and often subside when an IBD flare-up ends without leaving behind any long-term symptoms or scars.
-In addition to the red lumps, EN can cause systemic (or whole body) symptoms including fever, chills, and joint pain.1-4
+Generally, symptoms of EN coincide with a flare-up of Crohn's or ulcerative colitis, however, they can come at any time.
+EN bumps go away over time and often subside when a flare-up ends without leaving behind any long-term symptoms or scars.
+In addition to the red lumps, EN can cause systemic (or whole-body) symptoms including fever, chills, and joint pain.1-4

-What other conditions can cause erythema nodosum?
+What causes erythema nodosum?

 Other less common infectious causes of EN include herpes simplex virus, hepatitis B and C viruses, HIV, bacterial infections, and parasitic infections.
 EN can also be developed as a reaction to certain medications, including oral contraceptives (birth control pills) or antibiotics.
 Occasionally, EN can accompany pregnancy, and very rarely, EN can be caused by cancer, including lymphoma.1,2

 How common is erythema nodosum?

 Overall, the incidence of EN has been estimated to be one to five cases per every 100,000 people.
-Specific to IBD, it has been estimated that EN affects anywhere from 2-10% of individuals with IBD, and occurs more frequently in women than in men.
+Specific to IBD, it has been estimated that EN affects anywhere from 2-10% of individuals with Crohn's or UC, and occurs more frequently in women than in men.
 Individuals between the ages of 20 and 30 years old are most commonly affected by EN, but the reason for these patterns is still unknown.1,3

 The diagnosis of EN can be done in a variety of ways.
 Identifying and treating EN often involves diagnosing the underlying condition causing it, if there is one.
 Symptoms of EN generally resolve once treatment for the condition causing them has been started.
-Sometimes, diagnosis and evaluation may be as simple as a doctor taking a past medical history and learning that an individual has, or has recently had, a condition that can cause EN, such as IBD, sarcoidosis or strep throat.
+Sometimes, diagnosis and evaluation may be as simple as a doctor taking past medical history and learning that an individual has, or has recently had, a condition that can cause EN, such as IBD, sarcoidosis or strep throat.

-Although diagnosis may be made by just looking at the lumps, sometimes a biopsy is performed to ensure that no other condition is causing the inflammation and that the lumps are benign.
-If the cause of EN is not obvious, or has not already been diagnosed, a doctor may complete blood tests or x-rays to look for other conditions that may be causing the lumps and may help lead to a diagnosis.
+Although the diagnosis may be made by just looking at the lumps, sometimes a biopsy is performed to ensure that no other condition is causing the inflammation and that the lumps are benign.
+If the cause of EN is not obvious or has not already been diagnosed, a doctor may complete blood tests or x-rays to look for other conditions that may be causing the lumps and may help lead to a diagnosis.
 Sometimes, the lumps may be confirmed to be EN by visual exam, but no cause is identified.1,4

 How is erythema nodosum treated?

 In some cases, treatment with potassium iodide may be appropriate.
 If the cause of EN is unknown, nonsteroidal anti-inflammatory drugs (NSAIDs) and cold compresses may be used to manage pain and swelling.
-It is important that a physician be made aware of any history of IBD, since treatment with NSAIDs may lead to a flare of IBD symptoms.
+It is important that a physician is made aware of any history of IBD, since treatment with NSAIDs may lead to a flare of IBD symptoms.
 This shows why it is essential for your doctor or healthcare team to try to determine the underlying cause as best as possible in order to find the most appropriate treatment option.1-4